Context

 Approach

 Rather than negotiate a perfect inventory standard with five departments, I built one.
-I designed the organization’s first end-to-end asset management tracker from scratch, with three principles I refused to compromise on: every asset has an unambiguous owner; every asset has a sensitivity tier defined by the data it processes, not by hardware cost; and every asset has a refresh cadence so the inventory could not silently rot.
+I designed the organization’s first end-to-end asset management tracker from scratch, with three principles I refused to compromise on: every asset has one owner, a sensitivity tier driven by data not hardware cost, and a refresh cadence on a calendar.

 I conducted interviews, pulled data from procurement, network discovery, and Active Directory, and reconciled what they disagreed on by forcing decisions in the room rather than guessing.
 The tracker started simple.
 It stayed simple on purpose.